Partner and staff reductions

 Key issues include:

-Partnership agreement as this is an essential document that all practices should have and should be regularly reviewed, especially on major occurrences such as changes in the partnership members.
+- Partnership agreement as this is an essential document that all practices should have and should regularly review, especially on major occurrences such as changes in the partnership members

 Again, planning and good, timely advice are key.
 If numbers are more than single figures, it will certainly be necessary to engage a specialist adviser to deal with employment and redundancy issues in a proper manner.